gavinworkman/SecondBrain/Research.md

 NUMBER.
 Hagel BE.
 Injury Risk in Men’s Canada West University Football.
 American Journal of Epidemiology.
 2003 \[accessed 2022 Jan 18\];157(9):825–833. doi:<https://doi.org/10.1093/aje/kwg050>

 This study was used as it looked into a sport other than soccer, one which the hardness and additional friction due to turf has a different impact.
 It follows five years of the men's varsity football team at Canada West University.
+Rather than only having lower-body injuries, this study tracked injuries across the body, categorizi